gokhanettin/gokhanettin.github.io/_posts/2016-07-11-1-driverless-car-simple-pid-path-tracking.md

 I use [Jupyter Notebook][7] to study and document theoretical concepts and implement them on Arduino to see how they look like in practice.

 Here is the video for the first part in the series.
-Please see the [notebook][8] for the full explanation of technical details.
-[Arduino source code][9] is also available.
+Please see the [my git repository][9] for the details.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rEmxMAjLMeY" frameborder="0" allowfullscreen></iframe>